paklids/centos7-usb-kickstart/README.md

 3. Use Rufus to build bootable USB (using a USB thumb drive of at least 2GB).
 Use Isohybrid mode.

-4. Open the drive and transfer filed into the isolinux directory
+4. Open the drive and transfer files into the isolinux directory
  * `isolinux.cfg`
  * `ks.cfg`